jTendeck/insurgency-sandstorm-host-local-server/README.md

 ### Game Configuration

-To make changes to the rounds (round duration, bot difficulty, bot amount, etc.) you need to add another file:
+To make changes to the rounds (round duration, bot difficulty, bot amount, etc.) you need to add a `Game.ini` file:

-- Navigate to `Insurgency/Saved/Config/WindowsServer/Game.ini`.
+- Navigate to `sandstorm_server/Insurgency/Saved/Config/WindowsServer/Game.ini`.
 Again create the path/file if they do not exist.
 Paste in the contents of [Game.ini](Game.ini)

 ## Network